Marjorie Bowen: Life

 Bowen was born in 1885 on Hayling Island in Hampshire.
 Her alcoholic father Vere Douglas Campbell left the family when Bowen was young and was eventually found dead on a London street.
 She and her sister grew up in poverty, and their mother was reportedly unaffectionate.
 Bowen studied at the Slade School of Fine Art and later in Paris.
 At the age of 16, Bowen wrote her first work of fiction, a violent historical novel set in medieval Italy titled The Viper of Milan.
 The book was rejected by several publishers, who considered it inappropriate for a young woman to have written such a novel.
 It went on to become a best-seller when eventually published.
 After this, Bowen's prolific writings were the chief financial support for her family.

 Bowen became a vegetarian after witnessing animals being butchered at street markets.
 She purchased market animals to free them.
 She was married twice: first, from 1912 to 1916, to a Sicilian, Zefferino Emilio Constanza, who died of tuberculosis, and then to Arthur L. Long.
 Bowen had four children; a son and a daughter (who died in infancy) with Constanza, and two sons with Long.
+Her son with Costanza was Michael Magnus Vere Custance CB who went on to be Deputy Secretary for the Ministry of Transport and Civil Aviation.
 Her son with Long, Athelstan Charles Ethelwulf Long, was a colonial administrator.

 In 1938, Bowen signed a petition organised by the National Peace Council, calling for an international peace conference in an effort to avert war in Europe.

 In an interview for Twentieth Century Authors, she listed her hobbies as "painting, needlework and reading".

 Her cousin was the artist Nora Molly Campbell (1888–1971).

-Bowen died on 23 December 1952 at the St Charles Hospital in Kensington, London after suffering serious concussion as a result of a fall in her bedroom.
+Bowen died on 23 December 1952 at the St Charles Hospital in Kensington, London after suffering a serious concussion as a result of a fall in her bedroom.